Tim & Eric: Tom Goes to the Mayor

 Wareheim and Heidecker became the creators, writers, and stars of Tom Goes to the Mayor, a limited animation series that was on the Adult Swim programming block on Cartoon Network.
 Wareheim and Heidecker had mailed copies of an early version of the show to comedian Bob Odenkirk, who agreed to take on the project as the executive producer of the series and sold it to Cartoon Network.
 Wareheim played "The Mayor," an official who always managed to destroy Tom's (Heidecker) well-intentioned plans often along with the entire town as well.

-Awesome Show and breakthrough success
+Tim & Eric Awesome Show, Great Job! and breakthrough success

 In 2006, Adult Swim greenlit Tim & Eric Awesome Show, Great Job! and before the end of the year episodes were produced.
-It was created by and starred Tim Heidecker and Eric Wareheim, and premiered February 11, 2007 on Cartoon Network's Adult Swim comedy block and ran until May 2010.
+It was created by and starred Tim Heidecker and Eric Wareheim, and premiered February 11, 2007, on Cartoon Network's Adult Swim comedy block and ran until May 2010.
 The program features surrealistic and often satirical humor (at points anti-humor), public-access television-style performances, bizarre faux-commercials, and kitsch editing and special effects.